jessrojasal/ADA_proximus_use-case/README.md

 # Installation and Usage

-**Note**: Several environment variables and credentials are defined in `config/settings.py` and `scraper/linkedin_credentials.json`.
-The program will not function as intended if these are not defined.
+**Note**: Several environment variables and credentials are read in `config/settings.py` and `scraper/linkedin_credentials.json`.
+The program will not function as intended if these are not defined in a `.env` file.

 ## Install using Docker